gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The terms and concepts described in the ACE framework for authentication and authorization {{I-D.ietf-ace-oauth-authz}} and in the Authorization Information Format (AIF) {{I-D.ietf-ace-aif}} to express authorization information.
 The terminology for entities in the considered architecture is defined in OAuth 2.0 {{RFC6749}}.
 In particular, this includes Client (C), Resource Server (RS), and Authorization Server (AS).

-* The terms and concepts related to the CoAP protocol described in {{RFC7252}}{{I-D.ietf-core-groupcomm-bis}}.
+* The terms and concepts decribed in CoAP {{RFC7252}}, group communication for CoAP {{I-D.ietf-core-groupcomm-bis}}, and CBOR {{I-D.ietf-cbor-7049bis}}.
 Unless otherwise indicated, the term "endpoint" is used here following its OAuth definition, aimed at denoting resources such as /token and /introspect at the AS and /authz-info at the RS.
 This document does not use the CoAP definition of "endpoint", which is "An entity participating in the CoAP protocol".

 * The terms and concept related to the message formats and processing specified in {{I-D.ietf-ace-key-groupcomm}}, for provisioning and renewing keying material in group communication scenarios.